 Kind regards

-1. Profile picture of lily
+1. profile picture of lily

-January 11, 2016 at 3:21 pm
+January 11, 2016 at 3:21 PM

 Hello Professor Göbel,

-Thank you and have a nice evening !
+Thank you, and have a good evening!

 • Profile picture of Hartmut Göbel